HyperHDG/HyperHDG/Setup.md

        $ ./shell_scripts/setup.sh

-   If the default compiler of your system does not support `C-++20`, please obtain a compiler that does so and run
+   If the default compiler of your system does not support `C++20`, please obtain a compiler that does so and run

        $ CXX=compiler_name ./shell_scripts/setup.sh

    instead.
-This configures the default compiler of HyperHDG to be `compiler_name`.
+A list of supported compiler versions can be found in the [CMake test]( ../blob/main/.github/workflows/cmake.yml).
+The above command configures the default compiler of HyperHDG to be `compiler_name`.

 3. Follow the instructions given by the script and select your choice of setup.